-From the date of QAMCO's incorporation, the Company have paid a total of QR 362 million in form of dividends, despite challenging business environment in the previous years, equating to a payout of QR 0.065 per share.
+Since QAMCO's incorporation, the Company distributed a total of QR 809 million in form of dividends, despite challenging business environment in the previous years, equating to a payout of QR 0.145 per share.

-Given the current short to medium-term market outlook coupled with funding needs, and CAPEX program planned for the upcoming years, the Board of Directors propose to pay a total annual dividend distribution for the year ended 31 December 2021 of QR 446 million, equivalent to a payout of QR 0.08 per share, representing a payout ratio of 53%.
+Given the current short- to medium-term market outlook coupled with funding needs in relation to the JV's debt along with its CAPEX program planned for the upcoming years, QAMCO's Board of Directors propose to distribute a total annual dividend for the year ended 31 December 2022 amounting to QR 502 million, equivalent to a payout of QR 0.09 per share, representing a payout ratio of 55% of current year's net earnings.

-On behalf of the Board of Directors, I would like to express my deep gratitude to His Highness the Amir, Sheikh Tamim Bin Hamad Al-Thani, for his inspired leadership, unwavering efforts and continued support and guidance in promoting Qatar's industrial sector.
-His Highness is the driving force behind Qatar's growth into a modern, advanced society dedicated to sustainable social, economic and environmental development.
+To conclude, I would like to express our deep gratitude to His Highness the Amir Sheikh Tamim bin Hamad Al Thani for his wise leadership and for his unwavering support and guidance to Qatar's energy sector.
 As a proud Qatari company, QAMCO is fully committed to supporting the national vision.

-I am confident that my fellow Board members and senior management of the joint venture are well prepared for the year ahead.
-No doubt there will be new opportunities and new challenges, and much work will be required as we look forward to realizing our strategic goals.
+I would also like to thank my fellow Board members, executive leadership team and employees of our joint venture for their sheer hard work and dedication for successfully navigating yet another turbulent but a successful year.
+I am confident that my fellow Board members along with JV's senior management teams and employees are well prepared for the year ahead.
+No doubt there will be new opportunities and challenges, and much work will be required towards realizing our strategic goals.
 Finally, I would especially thank our shareholders for their continued trust and support.